kyrielie/ao3downloadercli/README.md

 I personally modified my existing ao3downloader directory by adding `ao3downloader/ao3downloader/cli/cli/cli.py` and replacing `pyproject.toml`.

+Note to self: just add the one line to the pyproject.toml and `pipx install -e . --force`.

 Use `python cli.py` to download fics. (full or relative file path)

 Or install using pip: